khalid-hussain/shaheen/chap16.md

 horses to retreat and the ones who survived in the stream also turned around and retreated.
 In the meantime, the pursuers from the right and left flanks had caught up with them.
 Only the rear was open to them.
-When they turned around and ran a short distance they came in the range of Moosa's archers.
+When they turned around and ran a short distance they came in the range of Musa's archers.
 After passing from the range of the archers, they were to face a wall of lancers.
 Mansoor Bin Ahmed had left the right flank and joined up with the cavalry of Granada.
 The Castilians turned towards the right.
 Now they